 - Beat in one fresh egg.
-Consistency should be smooth and well incorporated.
+The consistency should be smooth and well incorporated.

-- When mixture forms into a solid dough, pinch pieces of dough off and roll into 1-inch balls.
-Place dough balls on cookie sheets, evenly spaced out.
-(About 12 dough balls per sheet.)
+- When the mixture forms into a solid dough, pinch pieces of dough off and roll them into 1-inch balls.
+Place dough balls on cookie sheets, evenly spaced out (about 12 dough balls per sheet).

 - Lightly flatten each dough ball with a fork.
 Then, using clean, dry hands, sprinkle a pinch of Himalayan pink salt over each cookie, distributing the salt crystals evenly with the grooves.
-Don't overdo it with the salt.
-Keep it light.
+Don't overdo it with the sal; keep it light.

-- Bake for 12–15 minutes at 375 C (190 F).
+- Bake for 12 to 15 minutes at 375°C (190°F).
 Remove from oven and allow cookies to cool completely before transferring to cookie tin or plate.

 Do You Like to Bake for Other People?

 I never realized how satisfying it was to bake something sweet for people I cared about until I got over my fear of messing up and made my first cheesecake from scratch.
 Since then, I've settled on a few favorite dessert recipes that I can confidently whip up without much fuss.
 Here are some of the reasons scientists, and bakers alike, believe that baking is good for your heart and soul: